-(c) Remove all visible jewelry including hand, wrist, and other visible jewelry that impedes the form or function of the PPE as determined by the designated individual's assessment ;
+(c) Remove all visible jewelry including hand, wrist, and other visible jewelry that impedes the form or function of the PPE as determined by the designated individual's assessment;

-(e) Ensure that nails are kept clean and neatly trimmed to minimize particle shedding and avoid glove punctures.
+(d) Ensure that nails are kept clean and neatly trimmed to minimize particle shedding and avoid glove punctures.
 Nail products (i.e. polish, artificial nails, and extenders) must not be worn; and

-(f) Wipe eyeglasses, if worn.
+(e) Wipe eyeglasses, if worn.

-(g) Necessary electronic devices that are introduced into the classified area(s) must be disinfected as delineated by policy in regards to both process and frequency
+(f) Necessary electronic devices that are introduced into the classified area(s) must be disinfected as delineated by policy in regards to both process and frequency

 B. Hand Hygiene.
-Any person entering a compounding area where Category One, Two, or Three CSPs are compounded must wash their hands and forearms, up to the elbows, with soap and warm water before initiating compounding activities.
+Any person entering a compounding area where Category 1, 2, or 3 CSPs are compounded must wash their hands and forearms, up to the elbows, with soap and warm water before initiating compounding activities.